gaviral/livetranscriber/README.md

 # livetranscriber

-A zero-dependency **single-file** helper that streams microphone audio to Deepgram for real-time speech-to-text.
+A single-file helper with minimal external dependencies that streams microphone audio to Deepgram for real-time speech-to-text.
 This is available as a package on PyPI.

 ## Features